zencrepes/docs/docs/github/overview.md

 Although ZenCrepes provides a "view" over a large dataset for all of its authorized users, the actual bulk data modifications (transfer issues, create labels, ...) are done by direct communications between the user's browser and GitHub.
 All edit capabilities are subject to the user's authorization level defined in GitHub.

-In short, ZenCrepes central components (ZAPI, ZQUEUE, ZINDEXER) don't perform any modifications, and tokens necessary for data fetching are never exposed to the user.
+In short, ZenCrepes central components (ZAPI, ZQUEUE, ZINDEXER) don't perform any modifications, and tokens used by zindexer for data fetching are never exposed to the user.